fish-shell/fish-shell/doc_src/tutorial.rst

 .. role:: purple

 Unlike other shells, there is no prompt variable like ``PS1``.
-To display your prompt, fish executes the :doc:`fish_prompt <cmds/fish_prompt>` function and uses its output as the prompt.
-And if it exists, fish also executes the :doc:`fish_right_prompt <cmds/fish_right_prompt>` function and uses its output as the right prompt.
+To display your prompt, ghoti executes the :doc:`ghoti_prompt <cmds/ghoti_prompt>` function and uses its output as the prompt.
+And if it exists, ghoti also executes the :doc:`ghoti_right_prompt <cmds/ghoti_right_prompt>` function and uses its output as the right prompt.

 You can define your own prompt from the command line:

 .. parsed-literal::
     :class: highlight

-    > function fish_prompt; echo "New Prompt % "; end
+    > function ghoti_prompt; echo "New Prompt % "; end
     New Prompt % _

-Then, if you are happy with it, you can save it to disk by typing ``funcsave fish_prompt``.
-This saves the prompt in ``~/.config/fish/functions/fish_prompt.fish``.
+Then, if you are happy with it, you can save it to disk by typing ``funcsave ghoti_prompt``.
+This saves the prompt in ``~/.config/ghoti/functions/ghoti_prompt.ghoti``.
 (Or, if you want, you can create that file manually from the start.)

 Multiple lines are OK.
 Colors can be set via :doc:`set_color <cmds/set_color>`, passing it named ANSI colors, or hex RGB values::

-    function fish_prompt
+    function ghoti_prompt
         set_color purple
         date "+%m/%d/%y"
         set_color F00